Sri Lanka's army defeated separatist Tamil Tiger rebels in May 2009 after 26 years of civil war.

 What efforts have been made to promote post-war reconciliation?

-Critics say there has been no serious attempt to do this so far.
-In June 2010 officials said a UN panel on human rights would not be allowed into the country.
+Critics say there has been little serious attempt to do this so far.

 Is there any chance of a return to Tamil militancy?

-After more than 20 years of war, many Sri Lankan Tamils are war-weary and struggling to earn a living.
+After so many years of war, many Sri Lankan Tamils are war-weary and struggling to earn a living.

-But some do warn that the government runs the risk of alienating the minority if it does not act on political reconciliation.
+But many also warn that the government runs the risk of alienating the minority if it does not act on political reconciliation.